+5-ESCI 499.
+SEMINAR IN EARTH SCIENCE.
+Two hours credit.
 Prerequisite, consent of student's major adviser.
 The final course for Earth Sciences majors in the teacher education program.
-It will provide students with an opportunity to investigate and discuss earth science topics of special interest beyond the scope of existing departmental course offerings, as well as problems which might be encountered in teaching earth science in the schools.
-Special attention will be given to the unifying concepts and principles of earth science.
+It will provide students with an opportunity to investigate and discuss earth science topics of special interest beyond the scope of existing departmental offerings, emphasizing unifying concepts and principles of the earth sciences.
+Special attention will be given to adapting the latter to the needs and interests of secondary school students.